mastodon/documentation/content/en/admin/optional/captcha.md

 {{< hint style="danger" >}}
 For some people, the use of a central CAPTCHA service may be a security and privacy concern.
-In addition, CAPTCHA can make the registration process significantly less accessible to some (especially disabled) people.
+In addition, CAPTCHA can make the registration process significantly less accessible to some people.
 {{</ hint >}}

 Currently, hCaptcha is the only available provider supported by Mastodon.